 Srinagar to Kathmandu

-I feel alive when I am riding on my bike.
-At home in Denmark I ride flat so I prefer to ride in the mountains when I am cycling abroad.
-I did the Trans-Himalaya in 2019 and the Kingdom of the West in Morocco in 2022 and Trans-Caucasus in 2022.
+I feel alive when I am riding my bike.
+It is my fourth TDA tour.
+I did the Trans-Himalaya 2019, Kingdom of the West 2022 and Trans-Caucasus 2022.

 Brigitte Oelert